RankWeis/uppercut/README.md

 - Syntax highlighting
 - Go-To definitions/references
 - Running tests from intelliJ,
-- Embedded JSON, Javascript and XML support (for IntelliJ Ultimate only),
+- Embedded JSON, Javascript and XML support
+- Formatting
 - attaching a debugger to a running karate test.

 This project is open sourced via the Apache Commons 2.0 license and is a **work in progress**.